JeremyBouhi/titanicWithFlaskAndDVC/README.md

 # Testing the data sharing

-First you need to download data from Kaggle : https://www.kaggle.com/c/titanic or you can also just have a data folder which contains files
+First you need to download data from Kaggle : https://www.kaggle.com/c/titanic or you can also just create your own data folder which contains your data files

 ### Installation
     pip install dvc